Glossary

 Call option

-Caps
+Caps (Interest rates)

-Caps (Payment)
+Caps (Payments)

-Cashier's check (or bank check)
+Cashier's check (or Bank check)

 CC&Rs

-See Covenants, Conditions and Restrictions.
+See Covenants, conditions, and restrictions.

-Certificate of eligibility
+Certificate of Eligibility (COE)

-Certificate of occupancy
+Certificate of occupancy (CO)

-Document issued by local government agency stating that a property meets the requirements of health and building codes.
+Document issued by a local government agency stating that a property meets the requirements of health and building codes.

-Certificate of reasonable value (CRV)
+Certificate of Reasonable Value (CRV)

 Certificate of title

-Certificate of veteran status
+Certificate of Veteran Status

 Certified check